OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Covalent/covalent.md

 ---
 title: 'Quickstart - Covalent Indexing and Querying API'
-description: 'Learn how to use Covalent's APIs to access Arbitrum One, Nova and Orbit chain data including balances, transactions, NFTs, DEX and core blockchain data.'
+description: 'Learn how to use the Covalent APIs to access Arbitrum One, Nova and Orbit chain data including balances, transactions, NFTs, DEX and core blockchain data.'
 author: harishraisinghani
 sme: harishraisinghani
 sidebar_label: 'Covalent'